Healthy Homes Assessment Mornington

 Mornington Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Mornington and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Mornington and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Property managers and landlords have to keep records of their compliance with all Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.

-• Property managers and private landlords have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024